csdaniel17/coffee-app/README.md

 # Coffee Shop App

 ## Overview
-* An online coffee store using the MEAN stack
+* The DC Roaster's eCommerce site is an online coffee store built using the MEAN stack.
+Users can register an account, login, and order delicious coffee to be delivered weekly.
+Each user's order info will be save in our MongoDB database.

 <!-- ![Coffee Shop](img/***********.png) -->

-### Technologies, frameworks, & programming Languages used
+### Technologies, frameworks, & programming languages used
 * HTML5 & CSS3
 * Bootstrap
 * JavaScript